Optimize SSD performance

 • Computer\HKEY_LOCAL_MACHINE\Current\ControlSet\Control\Session Manager\Memory Management

-• Double click on memory management and set its value to 0
+• Double-click on memory management and set its value to 0

 Steve Ballmer